metaoutdoor/bpg-algeti-nino-elite-exp-caps/README.md

 Merged font of BPG Algeti (Georgian lowercase chars) and BPG Nino Elite Exp Caps (Georgian uppercase chars).

+**Note:** This is made for our personal needs, so all other chars except `10A0-10FF,1C90-1CBF` unicode range is removed from fonts to reduce size.

 ## Installation

 ### Install With [NPM](https://www.npmjs.com):